isreallee82/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that switches the current user to the user betty Write a script that prints the effective username of the current user.
+(14) Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory